 The way forward should include both preventive and curative aspects to address the problems of substance use and behavioral addictions.
-There is a need for clearly demonstrated efficacious measures, especially those that have been shown to be implementable in the country.
-Due to cultural and linguistic differences across the country, a multiple set of approaches might be useful to address the concerns of substance use disorders and behavioral addictions [Figure 8].
+There is a need for clearly demonstrated efficacious measures, especially which have been shown to be implementable in the country.
+Due to cultural and linguistic differences across the country, a multiple set of approaches might be useful to address the concerns of substance use disorders and behavioral addictions (Figure 8).

-Addressing substance use and behavioral addiction in India.
+Figure 8: Addressing substance use disorders and behavioral addictions in India

-Suggested policy activities and advocacy for policy makers
+7.1.
+Suggested Policy activities and advocacy for policy makers

-- Working further toward a national alcohol policy in line with the WHO Global Strategy to reduce the harmful use of alcohol. - Relocation of all health-related activities for tobacco, alcohol, drugs, and behavioral addictions within the Ministry of Health and Family Welfare. - Framing policies to divert patients with substance use disorders with small quantities of recovered substances toward medical care in lieu of criminal proceedings and incarceration. - Sensitizing important stakeholders, including law enforcement authorities, and judiciary, on the need to distinguish drug users from drug dealers. - Telemedicine rules and guidelines should also facilitate the treatment of substance use disorders. - Enabling provisions to ensure the physical safety of healthcare providers at the workplace. - Advocating with policymakers on the need to ease the availability of medicines that are otherwise regulated under the Narcotic Drugs and Psychotropic Substances (NDPS) Act of 1985 and the need to protect the medical fraternity from inadvertent lapses in following processes/ procedures in prescribing and dispensing medicines.
-This includes benzodiazepines that are needed for patients with mental illnesses.
+Working further towards a national alcohol policy in line with the WHO Global Strategy to Reduce the Harmful Use of Alcohol.

+- Relocation of all health-related activities for tobacco, alcohol, drugs and behavioural addictions within the Ministry of Health and Family Welfare. - Framing policies to divert patients with substance use disorders with small quantities of recovered substances towards medical care in lieu of criminal proceedings and incarceration. - Sensitising important stakeholders including law enforcement authorities, judiciary, on the need to distinguish drug users from drug dealers. - Telemedicine rules and guidelines should also facilitate the treatment of substance use disorders. - Enabling provisions to ensure the physical safety of healthcare providers at workplace. - Advocating with policy makers on the need to ease the availability of medicines that are otherwise regulated under the Narcotic Drugs and Psychotropic Substances (NDPS) Act of 1985 and need to protect medical fraternity from inadvertent lapses in following processes/procedures in prescribing and dispensing medicines.
+This includes benzodiazepines that are needed for patients with mental illnesses. - Fund policy related research activities on existing policies on substance use disorders and behavioural addiction, for example, the impact of banning alcohol in some regions/states, whether criminalisation/decriminalisation of some substances is the way forward, etc.